2000 – 2010

 The pastor’s words touched his heart.
 He helped him understand that only Jesus could bring peace to his heart.
 Soon after, Vasili humbled himself before God and repented.
 After asking for forgiveness from God, he felt like a huge burden, and shame was lifted off his shoulders.
 “It’s been many years since that moment, and I can assure you that God has completely changed my life.”

-In newspaper articles, billboards, and TV interviews the overlying message was that Lieutenant-colonel Vasili Peregenets of the Police force did not accept bribes.
-This statement was regarded as fiction because it was common knowledge that everyone in the Police force accepted bribes daily.
+In newspaper articles, billboards, and TV interviews the overlying message was that Lieutenant-colonel Vasili Peregenets of the police force did not accept bribes.
+This statement was regarded as fiction because it was common knowledge that everyone in the police force accepted bribes daily.
 When asked why he answered, “God blesses my home abundantly.
 God can give me far more than a driver who violates traffic rules.
 I have four hundred men under me.
 I can’t speak on their behalf, but I have made my convictions known clearly”.

 Corruption in all the government institutions was known in the Police Force, the Ministry of Justice, the Department of Immigration, and the taxation authorities.